 If you're looking for a new mountain bike, chances are you'll be faced with the decision of getting a hardtail or a full suspension mountain bike.
-Hardtail mountain bikes are bikes with only front suspension while a full suspension mountain bike will have both a front suspension fork and rear suspension (rear shocks).
+A hardtail mountain bike is a bike with only front suspension while a full suspension mountain bike will have both a front suspension fork and rear suspension (rear shocks).
 Here's a quick guide to the merits of the two.
 Which of these two styles will depend on a number of factors as we will discuss below.
 The main ones are weight, speed, price, whether you want a skill builder or instant gratification and ,finally, how technical or rough terrain you will be riding on.
-Dive in to the hardtail vs full suspension discussion.
+Dive in to the hardtail vs full suspension bike discussion.

 Quickly navigate to each section